Rent safe and private dog parks hosted by locals

 What are dog training rewards and reward markers?

 When we ask our dogs to work for us, it’s only fair we pay them.
-This is especially true if we want them to perform behaviors that are unnatural or go against their instincts — like staying still while lots of exciting things happen around them, resisting the urge to chase prey, or letting us trade them for a high value resource.
+Right?
+This is especially true if we want them to perform behaviors that are unnatural or go against their instincts—like staying still while lots of exciting things happen around them at a busy restaurant patio, resisting the urge to chase prey, or letting us trade them for a high-value resource.

 Common training rewards